A Unifying View of Linear Function Approximation in Off-Policy RL Through Matrix Splitting and Preconditioning: Introduction

-Our results on TD's convergence have some interesting implications.
-First, on-policy stochastic TD is known to converge assuming a decaying learning rate and linearly independent features \citep{tsitsiklis1996analysis}.
-Our results easily extend to this case, and, perhaps surprisingly, imply that the assumption of linearly independent features can be dropped.
-Second, our TD convergence results also reveal that for TD in batch setting, if there exists a (fixed) learning rate that ensures convergence, then all rates in the interval $(0, \epsilon)$ suffice, with $\epsilon$ dependent on the covariance and cross-variance matrices of the features.
-This theoretical result matches the common empirical practice of reducing learning rates to improve stability.

-Next, in \Cref{sec_pfqi}, we investigate the necessary and sufficient conditions for convergence of \pfqi, providing interpretations of the mathematical conditions and of the components of the fixed points to which the method converges.
-Then we investigate the impact on convergence of various assumptions about the feature space.
-For \pfqi, we find that the assumption of \lif\ plays a critical role in convergence.
-Specifically, we show that when the chosen features are suboptimal (i.e., not \lif), increasing the number of updates toward the same target value function without reducing to smaller learning rate often causes the iterations to diverge.
-Conversely, when the feature representation is sufficiently rich (i.e., each state-action pair is represented by a linearly independent feature vector), under a mild assumption PFQI is guaranteed to converge if it performs a sufficiently large number of updates under the same target value function.
-As a result, in methods that infrequently update its target value function (e.g., DQN), increasing the number of updates toward each target value function can be destabilizing, particularly when the feature representation is not good enough.
+\Cref{sec_FQI,sec_TD,sec_pfqi}, study the convergence of FQI, TD, and PFQI, providing necessary and sufficient conditions for convergence of each, with interpretations of these conditions and the components of the fixed points to which they converge.
+We also consider the impact of various common assumptions about the feature space on convergence.
+For FQI, when rank invariance holds, the splitting of the \target\ into its iterative components and a preconditioner is a \mydef{proper splitting} \citep{berman1974cones}.
+This yields relaxed convergence conditions and guarantees a unique fixed point, providing a theoretical explanation for why FQI exhibits greater robustness in convergence in practice.
+While it is known that on-policy stochastic TD converges assuming a decaying learning rate and linearly independent features \citep{tsitsiklis1996analysis}, we prove that the assumption of linearly independent features can be dropped.
+For \pfqi, we prove that when the features are not linearly independent, increasing the number of updates toward the same target without reducing to a smaller learning rate can cause divergence.
+In methods that infrequently update the target value function (e.g., DQN), increasing the number of updates toward each target value function can be destabilizing, particularly when the feature representation is poor.

-Using the results we established for the convergence of \pfqi, TD, and FQI, along with the close connection between their preconditioners, we study PFQI's convergence relationship with TD and FQI in \cref{pfqi_connection}.
-First, we show that if TD converges, then there must exist a sufficiently small learning rate that ensures PFQI with any finite number of updates under the same target will also converge.
-Second, we demonstrate that, under the assumption of \lif, if \pfqi\ with any large enough number of updates under the same target converges, then FQI will also converge.
-However, the reverse does not necessarily hold.
-The converse, however, only necessarily holds when the \target\ is nonsingular.
-Extending from these results, we provide insights into why the convergence of TD does not necessarily imply the convergence of PFQI or vice versa.